WojciechMatuszewski/programming-notes/aws-stuff.md

 - very useful for **replayability and disaster recovery**.
 You can replay your events from s3 directly.

+* **there is no need to configure shards!**, this setting is automatic and completely hidden from you.

 ##### Kinesis Data Analytics

 - allows you to make **sql queries against data in the stream**